-Description The subject property comprises a two storey semi-detached villa with attic conversion, rear extension and side porch.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room, Kitchen with Breakfast Area and Rear Porch.
-HALF LEVEL LANDING: Bathroom with WC.
-FIRST FLOOR: Landing and 3 Bedrooms.
-ATTIC LEVEL: Landing, Attic Bedroom and Shower Room with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 163 sq. m or thereby.
-Neighbourhood and location The subjects are located within the popular Giffnock district lying to the south of Glasgow City Centre, where surrounding properties are of similar age and character.
+Description The subject property comprises an extended detached bungalow with attic accommodation.
+Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Bedroom 1, Bedroom 2, Dining Room with Sunroom off, Kitchen with Rear Porch off and Bathroom with WC.
+ATTIC LEVEL: Landing, Bedroom with En Suite Bathroom.
+Gross internal floor area (m2) The gross internal floor area is 138 m2 or thereby.
+Neighbourhood and location The subjects are located within the popular Newton Mearns district, lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-Age Believed to be constructed circa 1900.
-Weather Dry but overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The original masonry chimney stack has been removed and replaced with metal flue counterparts.
+Age Believed to be constructed circa 1935.

+Weather Weather was overcast with light rainfall.
+Chimney stacks Chimney stacks have been removed in the past and we assume the correct strengthening work was carried out at that time.
+A suitably qualified contractor can provide further advice in this regard.
-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof was seen to be of pitched and hipped design and overlaid with a concrete tiled finish.

-The roof covering over the double storey rear projection was seen to be of flat design and overlaid with a felt material.

-The roof covering over the rear extension was also seen to be of a flat design and overlaid with felt materials.

-The roof covering incorporates valley style gutter arrangements which will require ongoing maintenance/repair to ensure no water spillage/damage to surrounding areas.

-Due to the attic accommodation, we could not fully inspect the roof timbers and cannot fully comment upon their condition.

-Limited access to the eaves was possible which revealed a traditional timber framed construction which has been insulated.

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.

-Rainwater goods serving the subjects appear to have been formed in a combination of PVC and cast iron materials.

-Main walls

-Visually inspected with the aid of binoculars where appropriate.
+The roof was seen to be of pitched design and overlaid with a slate finish.
+The roof covering incorporates a dormer projection to the front elevation which was seen to be of flat design and overlaid with felt material.
+Access to the roof void was possible which revealed a traditional timber frame construction.
+We would highlight that some of the internal linings of the attic room would not fully comply with all current buildings regulations with regards to fire safety.
+A suitably qualified contractor can provide further advice in this regard.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls to the principal building were seen to be of solid stone construction whilst the main walls to the extension appeared to be of cavity brick/block construction overlaid with a render finish.
+The main walls appeared to be of cavity brick/block construction with a part stone finish, part brick finish and part render finish.